Scripture Reference: Luke 1:30-36; 28-14

 But the truth is, there is no hope of salvation apart from the Virgin Birth.
 If the Virgin Birth of Jesus Christ did not happen, the foundation of Christianity collapses.

 The Virgin Birth is not incidental: it is fundamental to our faith.

-You don’t have to understand the virgin birth to validate it.
-There are plenty of things we don’t understand in our everyday lives, yet we experience.
+You don’t have to understand the Virgin Birth to validate it.
+There are plenty of things we don’t understand in our everyday lives, yet we experience them.

 In the Book of Genesis, God gave Adam and Eve dominion over the Garden of Eden.
 When they sinned against God, they lost that dominion and infected the entire human race with their sin.

 As sons and daughters of Adam by birth, we are disqualified from the restoration of this lost dominion.
 We are born sinners.

 Had Jesus Christ been born like we were born, He would have been a son of Adam, born a sinner.
 But being born of a virgin, He became a “second Adam,” and was able to undo what the first Adam did.